Position

 The telescope was invented in the early 17th century.
 Initially an observation device, developments over the next half century transformed it into an accurate measurement tool.[16][17]
 The pendulum clock was patented by Christiaan Huygens in 1657[18] and gave an increase in accuracy of about 30 fold over previous mechanical clocks.[19]
 These two inventions would revolutionise observational astronomy and cartography.[20]

-The chronometer
+The Chronometer

 In response to the problems of navigation, a number of European maritime powers offered prizes for a method to determine longitude at sea.
 The best-known of these is the Longitude Act passed by the British parliament in 1714.[22]: 8 It offered two levels of rewards, for solutions within 1° and 0.5°.
 Rewards were given for two solutions: lunar distances, made practicable by the tables of Tobias Mayer[23] developed into an nautical almanac by the Astronomer Royal Nevil Maskelyne; and for the chronometers developed by the Yorkshire carpenter and clock-maker John Harrison.
 Harrison built five chronometers over more than three decades.
-This work was supported and rewarded with thousands of pounds from the Board of Longitude,[24] but he fought to receive money up to the top reward of £20,000, finally receiving an additional payment in 1773 after the intervention of parliament.[22]: 26 It was some while before either method became widely used in navigation.
+This work was supported and rewarded with thousands of pounds from the Board of Longitude,[24] but he fought to receive money up to the top reward of £20,000, finally receiving an additional payment in 1773 after the intervention of Parliament.[22]: 26 It was some while before either method became widely used in navigation.
 In the early years, chronometers were very expensive, and the calculations required for lunar distances were still complex and time-consuming.
 Lunar distances came into general use after 1790.[25]
 Chronometers had the advantages that both the observations and the calculations were simpler, and as they became cheaper in the early 19th century they started to replace lunars, which were seldom used after 1850.[26]

 The first working telegraphs were established in Britain by Wheatstone and Cooke in 1839, and in the US by Morse in 1844.
 It was quickly realised that the telegraph could be used to transmit a time signal for longitude determination.[27]
 The method was soon in practical use for longitude determination, especially in North America, and over longer and longer distances as the telegraph network expanded, including western Europe with the completion of transatlantic cables.
 The United States Coast Survey, renamed the United States Coast and Geodetic Survey in 1878, was particularly active in this development, and not just in the United States.
 The Survey established chains of mapped locations through Central and South America, and the West Indies, and as far as Japan and China in the years 1874–90.
 This contributed greatly to the accurate mapping of these areas.[28][29]